torps/torps/README.md

   Did not find descriptors for 4277 relays
   </pre></code>
-  Thus when doing a simulation, it is recommended to exclude the network state files from the first 24 hours of processing (or any longer period of time).
+  Thus when doing a simulation, it is recommended to exclude the network state files from the first 24 hours of processing.
 By then, the number of missing descriptors should be zero or in single digits.
 Continuing the previous example, we can see there aren't any missing descriptors by the second day:
   <pre><code>